apache/carbondata/docs/file-structure-of-carbondata.md

 * File Header : It contains CarbonData file version number, list of column schema and schema updation timestamp.
 * File Footer : it contains Number of rows, segmentinfo ,all blocklets’ info and index, you can find the detail from the below diagram.
 * Blocklet : Rows are grouped to form a blocklet, the size of the blocklet is configurable and default size is 64MB, Blocklet contains Column Page groups for each column.
-* Column Page Group : Data of one column and it is further divided to pages, it is guaranteed to be contiguous in file.
+* Column Page Group : Data of one column and it is further divided into pages, it is guaranteed to be contiguous in file.
 * Page : It has the data of one column and the number of row is fixed to 32000 size.

 ![CarbonData File Format](../docs/images/carbon_data_format_new.png?raw=true)